 ⚡ kubectl port-forward efk-kibana-6cf88598b6-xlkv2 5601 -n logging

 http://localhost:5601 and you should see the Kibana dashboard:

 Then, go to Discover menu item, configure the index to

 @timestamp and Kibana is ready.
-You should see all logs from all namespaces in your Kubernetes cluster.
-Rich Kubernetes metadata will be there also, for example:
+You should see all the logs from all namespaces in your Kubernetes cluster.
+Rich Kubernetes metadata is there also, for example:

 There you go, all Kubernetes logs in one place!

-It is really nice to see that metrics and logs monitoring is easy with Kubernetes.
-Of course, each solution will need some tweaks, but getting started was never so easy.
+It is nice to see that metrics and logs monitoring is easy with Kubernetes.
+Of course, for each solution, some tweaks need to be done, but getting started was never so easy.
 Stay tuned for the next one.